loomnetwork/loom-sdk-documentation/docs/zh-CN/how-to-get-started.md

 ## To get started with universal transaction signing

-Loom Basechain has the ability to verify and accept transactions signed by native Ethereum wallets.
+Basechain has the ability to verify and accept transactions signed by native Ethereum wallets.
 In a nutshell, users can simply use their MetaMask account or any other native Ethereum wallet — further blending the line between Layer 1 and Layer 2.

 In the next sections, we'll briefly walk you through the setup required to enable universal transaction signing in your app.